markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ```
 Using the **-b** option flag, which is short for *branch*, we can create a new branch **AND** `checkout` into the new branch we just created.
 So essentially the new branch becomes the active branch.

 Now let's practice using these commands to create our development environment by making a `develop` branch.
-Remember we must go to the terminal and `cd` into our working directory.
+Remember we must go to the command prompt and `cd` into our working directory.

+> **Important:** In most workplaces, these branches will have already been configured by the IT department or Development Operations ("DevOps") team.
+What you are about to do is uncommon in everyday web development.
+However, it's important to know how to create a Git workflow branching strategy so that you know how to work with it.

 Let's go to the root directory of our project so we can make a new branch from our `master` branch, our production environment.